About Us

 Tanya is a Licensed Professional Counselor (LPC) and Nationally Certified Counselor (NCC), having earned her Master of Science in Clinical Mental Health Counseling from Walden University in 2019.
 Tanya completed her Master’s level internship and practicum here at Compass Behavioral Health and is now happily part of the full-time Clinical team.
 Tanya considers collaborating and creating strong therapeutic relationships with clients the foundation to any successful therapy experience.
 Tanya believes firmly in using unconditional positive regard to approach every client with respect and authenticity.
 Tanya uses an evidence-based approach that is a mixture of Cognitive Behavioral, Person-Centered, Solution-Focused, and Existential approaches to therapy to create a blend of techniques and approaches that benefit a wide range of individuals.
 Her holistic style will help you develop a plan and discover new ways to learn, grow, and manifest change in your life.
 Some populations of interest include: Children and Adolescents (birth-18), Adults (all ages), Depression, Anxiety, Conduct Issues, Adjustment Disorders, and Trauma-based Disorders.
 Tanya also incorporates Play Therapy techniques in her work with children and adolescents which allows for children to use a more natural language (the language of play) when they may be at loss for words to express themselves.
 Born and raised in Hawai’i, Tanya has a deep respect for all cultures and believes each culture has much to do with who we are today.
 While far from the beach, Tanya now calls Dodge City her home and her coworkers her family.

-Jocelyn Lemus-Diaz, LMLP-T
+Jocelyn Lemus-Diaz, LMLP

-Jocelyn is a Temporarily Licensed Masters Level Psychologist (LMLP-T).
-She received her bachelor's degree in Psychology and her Master’s degree in Clinical Psychology from Fort Hays State University.
+Jocelyn is a Licensed Masters Level Psychologist (LMLP).
+She received her bachelor’s degree in Psychology and her Master’s degree in Clinical Psychology from Fort Hays State University.
 She completed her Master’s level internship here at Compass Behavioral Health and is now a part of this great clinical team.
 She migrated to Finney County at a young age and has called Kansas home ever since.
 She enjoys working with children and adolescents as well as conducting psychological assessments for youth and adults.
 She is very passionate about working with the Hispanic population providing bilingual services and using her experiences in combination with cultural adaptations of evidenced based practices to help guide her work.
 In her free time, she enjoys spending time with her family and friends, spoiling her god children, reading books, crafting, and adding new games to her board game collection.
 Jocelyn always knew it was her calling in life to return and serve her community by helping be the voice of those who are not always heard.

 Tim McClure, LPC